CRose1497/Portfolio/README.md

 npm run dev
 Open the application in your browser at http://localhost:3000.

 Usage

-Visit the live version of my portfolio at Your Portfolio URL Here.
+Visit the live version of my portfolio at https://github.com/CRose1497/Portfolio.

 Pages Overview
 Home (Hero)